 The basal plates differentiate into the anterior or ventral gray horn.
 Multipolar neurons in the anterior horn are first-order neurons and give off motor fibers that exit the spinal segments and become myelinated by Schwann cells (derivative of neural crest cells).

 The alar plates differentiate into the posterior or dorsal gray horn.
-They comprise second order pseudo-unipolar neurons, which receive sensory communication from first-order neurons derived from neural crest-derived dorsal ganglia.
+They comprise second-order pseudo-unipolar neurons, which receive sensory communication from first-order neurons derived from neural crest-derived dorsal ganglia.

 The intermediolateral plates in cervical and thoracic regions are populated by pre-ganglion neurons which give off fibers exiting ventrally onto the sympathetic trunk.

 Radiculo-medullary branches from the anterior and posterior spinal arteries and the costocervical trunk anastomose to supply the cervical region of the spinal cord.
-The thoracolumbar segments of the spinal cord receive extra arterial blood supply through radiculo-medullary branches of segmental arteries from the aorta; of note is the great radicular artery called Adamkiewicz artery.
+The thoracolumbar segments of the spinal cord receive extra arterial blood supply through radiculo-medullary branches of segmental arteries from the aorta; of note is the great radicular artery called the Adamkiewicz artery.
 It has a variable origin arising anywhere between T9 and L5 vertebra.

 There are 31 spinal nerve pairs (mixed) that arise from the intervertebral foramen on both sides of the vertebral column.